lavanet/lava/x/subscription/README.md

 One of the primary processes within this module involves the function `advanceMonth`, which is invoked upon the expiration of a timer set by the subscription.
 This function holds significance as it manages the logic that occurs at the conclusion of each month of a subscription.

-Here's a high-level flow of the function:

-1. **Update the CU Tracker Timer:**

-   - Add a CU tracker timer for the subscription.
-(More information about the CU tracker can be found in the [pairing module](https://github.com/lavanet/lava/blob/main/x/pairing/README.md))

-2. **Check Subscription Duration:**

-   - If the subscription’s remaining duration (`DurationLeft`) is zero:
-     - If this occurs, it's considered a bug.
-Log the issue and extend the subscription by one month for smoother operation and investigation.
-   - If there is still time left (`DurationLeft` > 0):
-     - reduce it by one to reflect the passage of a month.
-     - Increase the total duration (`DurationTotal`) by one.
-     - Reset and update the subscription details.
-   - If no time is left (`DurationLeft` = 0):
-     - Subscription is expired.
-Refer to the next step.

-3. **Handle Special Cases for Subscriptions:**
+The advanceMonth function plays a crucial role in the subscription lifecycle, performing several important tasks:

+1. **CU Tracker Timer Update**: It updates the CU tracker timer, ensuring accurate tracking of Compute Units (CUs) for the subscription.

+2. **Subscription Duration Management**: The function checks the subscription's remaining duration.
+If there is time left, it deducts one month from the remaining duration and updates the total duration count, reflecting the passage of time.
+The details of the subscription, including CU allocations, are reset for the upcoming month.
+   In cases where the subscription has reached its end (no more remaining months), different scenarios are addressed:

-   - If a future subscription is set:
+   - Activation of a future subscription: If a future subscription is queued, it becomes active, renewing the service.
-     - Activate the future subscription by updating current subscription details with those of the future subscription and restart the subscription.
-   - Else, if auto-renewal is enabled:
-     - Attempt to renew the subscription for another month.
-     - If renewal fails, remove the expired subscription.
+   - Auto-renewal: If auto-renewal is enabled, an attempt is made to renew the subscription for another month.
+If this fails, the expired subscription is removed.
-   - If there is no future subscription or auto-renewal, remove the expired subscription.
+   - No future subscription or auto-renewal: The expired subscription is removed from the system.

+3. **Special Cases Handling**: The function also handles special cases, such as the transition to a future subscription or the implementation of auto-renewal, ensuring continuous service or appropriate termination of the subscription.

 ### Subscription Upgrade